What is a No Win No Fee Agreement?

-The conditional fee arrangement more commonly known as ‘No Win, No Fee’ has become increasingly popular across the UK as access to Legal Aid has diminished.
+Conditional fee arrangements (CFA) more commonly known as a No-win No-fee agreement, has become increasingly popular across the UK since access to Legal Aid was withdrawn.

-This facility enables people who may otherwise not be in a financial position to afford it, to still make personal claims.
-Typically, it is used to fight for personal injury claims and unfair dismissal, for example.
-For these reasons, this type of agreement is to be welcomed.
+This facility enables people who may otherwise not be in a financial position to afford it, to still make a claim against a company or other body through the courts.
+Typically, it is used to fight personal injury claims and unfair dismissal, for example.

 It Isn’t Called ‘Win, No Fee’!

-Before entering into a contract it is important to seek independent legal advice
+We are not legal professionals and before entering into any contract it is important to seek independent legal advice.